 It was stupidly easy to fix my handwriting.
 Here’s what you have to do:

 Buy a Lami Safari Fountain Pen

 Strictly speaking, you don’t need a fountain pen to fix your handwriting.
 But they’re awesome.
-Fountain pens use the surface tension of the ink to pull the ink onto the page.
+Fountain pens use the surface tension of the ink to pull the ink onto the page, which is super elegant.
 Picture touching your finger to the surface of a glass of water until the water reaches up and grabs your finger.
 That’s how lightly you have to press with a fountain pen.
 Since you don’t have to make a ball roll via friction, you don’t have to cramp up your fingers.
 It was getting a fountain pen that motivated me to fix my handwriting.

 Get “Fix it…Write”